 A Unique Park In Delaware That’s Filled With Exotic Animals, Step Inside The 3 Palms Zoo

 If you’re looking for a unique day trip, visit this charming exotic animal zoo in Delaware.
-You’ll find 3 Palms Zoo and Education Center in the tiny town of Clayton, Delaware.
+You’ll find 3 Palms Zoo and Education Center in the tiny town of Townsend, Delaware.
 It is the only non-profit rescue zoo in Delaware, where every inhabitant that 3 Palms Zoo has brought in was either seized, abandoned, or deemed unreleasable by Wildlife Rehabilitators.
 On a visit to 3 Palms Zoo, you’ll be able to enjoy exotic, wild, domestic, and agricultural animals in a natural woodland surrounding.
 You’ll get to experience some up close and personal time with some of the more domestic animals, and you can feed and pet a dozen different species, including the Llamas, Alpaca, Donkey and Emu.

 3 Palms Zoo has rescued many wild animals over the years, too, including a raccoon, groundhog, silver & red foxes and more.
-The habitats designed by 3 Palms Zoo to house these animals is built to suit their individual needs.
+The habitats designed by 3 Palms Zoo to house these animals are built to suit their individual needs.
 Each animal has their own story, too, and zookeepers are happy to share their tales with you.

 Learning the stories behind all of the rescued animals at 3 Palms Zoo will give you a great appreciation for wildlife and the affect humans have on natural habitats.
 This is one of the most educational trips I’ve taken in Delaware, and I would highly recommend it to anyone at all with a desire to see beautiful animals and learn more about conservation.
 The only dedicated exotic animal zoo in Delaware is sure to impress any nature lover.
 You can find admission and hours information here.